|

 We have always considered it an ideal subject for a short film or television

-program.
+re-enactment would be quite simple to arrange!
 If you are a program maker and would like more local detail please

 The information that follows has been gleaned from